German AI Competence Centers

 VGGSounder: Audio-Visual Evaluations for Foundation Models.

-Sight and Sound @CVPR 2025 - Workshop Sight and Sound at IEEE/CVF Conference on Computer Vision and Pattern Recognition.
+Sight and Sound @CVPR 2025 - Workshop Sight and Sound at the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 Nashville, TN, USA, Jun 11-15, 2025.
 PDF

 The paper gives an overview of reinforcement learning from human feedback (RLHF) — a method where AI systems learn from human judgments instead of fixed reward functions.
 It explains how RLHF helps align AI behavior with human values and has been key to the success of large language models.
 The article reviews RLHF across fields like robotics and control, describing its basic ideas, how human feedback guides learning, and current research trends.